bismuthfoundation/Bismuth-FAQ/Wallet/Tornado/install-windows.md

 Download the `TornadoBismuthWallet-0.1.0-Installer.exe` and run it.

 After successful installation, go to the folder where you installed the wallet (standard path should be `C:\Program Files (x86)\TornadoBismuthWallet`) and start it with the **TornadoBismuthWallet.exe**.
-You can right-click the file and create a shortcut on your desktop or taksbar.
+You can right-click the file and create a shortcut on your desktop or taskbar.

 ## Option 2 - Install the portable version